 Outages disrupt your life.
 Most of the time, they are short.
 However, when they last several days, they are beyond annoying.
-This article discusses what long lasting outages mean for the lifestyle in Interior Alaska and how to prepare to dress in the dark.
+This article discusses why long lasting outages occur in Interior Alaska, what they mean for the lifestyle in Interior Alaska and how you can prepare your closet for dressing during a snowstorm outage so you can look professional at work.

 - What Is a Heavy Snowstorm in Alaska